cnyvfang/CORUN-Colabator/README.md

 ```
 We support loading the depth map from .npy (used by RICDP500) of .mat files (used by OTS/ITS).
 You can also use depth estimation methods like Depth Anything or RA-Depth to construct the depth maps for your own dataset and save as .npy files.

-To train or finetune our CORUN or any other Image Dehazing methods by online haze generation. **Please refer to** [HERE](https://github.com/cnyvfang/CORUN-Colabator?tab=readme-ov-file#-training-for-image-dehazing-task)
+To train or fine-tune our CORUN or any other Image Dehazing methods by online haze generation. **Please refer to** [HERE](https://github.com/cnyvfang/CORUN-Colabator?tab=readme-ov-file#-training-for-image-dehazing-task)

 ```diff
 + 2. For any image restoration tasks by offline paired degraded-clean images.
 ```
-To train or finetune any Image-to-Image based Image Restoration tasks (also including image dehazing task). **Please refer to** [HERE](https://github.com/cnyvfang/CORUN-Colabator?tab=readme-ov-file#-training-for-any-image-restoration-tasks).
+To train or fine-tune any Image-to-Image based Image Restoration tasks (also including image dehazing task). **Please refer to** [HERE](https://github.com/cnyvfang/CORUN-Colabator?tab=readme-ov-file#-training-for-any-image-restoration-tasks).

 ## ⚙️ Dependencies and Installation